Clean world

 Water

-With nearly half of our sales coming from products that have water in the ingredients, maintaining access to clean water is fundamental for us.
-We’ve found opportunities in our supply chain and product development areas to realize ambitious water conservation goals while also reducing costs, distinguishing our brands, meeting consumers’ needs and growing our business.
-As we move forward on our journey in water stewardship, our strategic focus will be to complete localized risk assessments and create action plans that reflect the risks and issues unique to watersheds supporting the areas in which we operate.
+With nearly half of our sales coming from products that have water as an ingredient, maintaining access to clean water is fundamental for us.
+We’ve found opportunities in our supply chain and product development areas to realize our water conservation goals while also reducing costs, distinguishing our brands, meeting consumers’ needs and growing our business.
+As we move forward on our water stewardship journey, our strategic focus will be to complete localized risk assessments and create action plans that reflect the risks and issues unique to watersheds supporting the areas where we operate.
 For the good of our communities, our stakeholders and our business, we continue to ensure all our facilities are managing their water use responsibly and seeking further efficiency gains.

 Our goals